 Chrysler Sebring Recalls

-A compatibility problem with the instrument cluster and the fuel pump module may cause the fuel gauge to overstate the amount of fuel left in the tank.
+The fuel gauge may overstate the amount of fuel in the fuel tank.
 As a result, the vehicle may run out of fuel.
-Dealers will replace the fuel pump free of charge.
-The began March, 2009.
-The Chrysler recall number is J02.